opencomputeproject/SAI/doc/SAI-Proposal-IPv6_Segment_Routing-1.md

     get_segmentroute_counter_attribute

 ## Examples ##
-### Example 1 - SR Origination / Transit
+### Example 1 - SR Source / Transit
-The following example creates an ACL entry to specify a specific flow to bind to policy_id = 1 as well as creating the corresponding entry in the Segment Routing Transit / Origination Table to add 3 Segments and an Ingress Node TLV
+The following example creates an ACL entry to specify a specific flow to bind to policy_id = 1 as well as creating the corresponding entry in the Segment Routing Transit / Source Table to add 3 Segments and an Ingress Node TLV

     acl_entry_attrs[0].id = SAI_ACL_ENTRY_ATTR_TABLE_ID;
     acl_entry_attrs[0].value.oid = acl_table_id2;